 I recognize now that, although, I was terrified that I was never actually in danger.
-Also, I recognize that unlike the 58 victims of the shooting at concert at Mandalay Bay, I went home to my family.
-With these feelings comes a sense of guilt for struggling to really process the evening.
+Also, I realize that unlike the 58 victims of the shooting at a concert at Mandalay Bay, I went home to my family.
+With these feelings comes a sense of guilt for struggling to process the evening.

 Upon leaving the private room, we see SWAT teams running in the opposite direction that we were told to go.
 At this point, we are fleeing through the casino and back towards the Convention Center.